7 Ways Your Firm Can Win More Work

 These are just some examples of what your firm could be doing to get your business development practices better aligned with your overall goals.

-If you’d like some further real world examples, feel free to contact me.
+If you’d like some further real world examples contact me.

-Sue-Ella is the Principal of Prodonovich Advisory, a business dedicated to helping law and accounting practices sharpen their business development practices, attract and retain clients and become more profitable.
+Sue-Ella is the Principal of Prodonovich Advisory, a business dedicated to helping law and accounting practices sharpen their business development practices.

 A version of this article first appeared in the FilePro, 'Growing together' eNewsletter, as New Business Blockers: 7 Behaviours to end today